![]() |

 Sizes Available:

-Regarded by many as the ultimate objective lense size, with a great balance between size and bright, detailed images.
+Regarded by many as the ultimate objective lens size, with a great balance between size and bright, detailed images.
 The binoculars in this series make excellent birding, game viewing (nature observation) and general use binoculars.

 Sizes Available: